alleyinteractive/alley-scripts/packages/scaffolder/docs/3-expressions.md

 Expressions are used to reformat the user's input.
 Alley Scaffolder uses [Handlebars](https://handlebarsjs.com/) for expression parsing which is a full featured templating language.
-Scaffodler also includes a [helper package](https://github.com/helpers/handlebars-helpers) to make it easier to work with expressions.
+Scaffolder also includes a [helper package](https://github.com/helpers/handlebars-helpers) to make it easier to work with expressions.

-For the purposes of Alley Scaffolder, variables and other expressions are surrended by `{{ }}`.
+For the purposes of Alley Scaffolder, variables and other expressions are surrounded by `{{ }}`.
 This syntax is similar to GitHub Actions, but is not compatible with GitHub Actions expressions.

 You can see expressions in use in the [Feature Configuration](./2-features.md).